CocoXu08/natural-outages-impact/README.md

 There is not enough evidence to conclude that the missingness of `DEMAND.LOSS.MW` depends on `TOTAL.PRICE`.
 This suggests that electricity pricing likely does not influence whether demand loss is reported, and thus `TOTAL.PRICE` may be independent of this missingness.

+## Hypothesis Testing

+We conducted a hypothesis test to determine whether **severe weather events** result in a significantly higher number of customers affected compared to **non-severe events**.
+We chose to compare severe vs. non-severe weather events because weather-related causes are one of the most frequent and impactful types of outages in the dataset.

+* Null hypothesis: The average number of customers affected by power outages is the same for outages caused by natural events(e.g., heavy winds, storms, earthquakes) and those caused by other factors such as equipment failure, fuel supply emergencies, or vandalism.

+* Alternative hypothesis: The average number of customers affected is higher for outages caused by natural events (e.g., heavy winds, storms, earthquakes) than for those caused by other reasons.

+* Method: A permutation test with 5000 repetitions was used.
+Labels indicating severe vs. non-severe events were randomly shuffled to generate a null distribution of mean differences.
+* Test Statistic: The difference in mean number of customers affected.

+<iframe src="assets/null_dist_severe_weather.html" width="800" height="500" frameborder="0"></iframe>
+* Observed Statistic: 108,544.95 customers
+* p-value = 0.0

+* Result: The p-value for our permutation testing is 0.0.
+Thus, we reject the null hypothesis at the significance level 0.05.
+This provides strong statistical evidence that natural events tend to result in more widespread outages since the average number of customers affected is higher by natural events than by other risk factors.
+However, this result is based on statistical inference, not a controlled experiment, so we cannot claim causation.